 Hay is more attractive for the animals and more practicable for the personnel.
 Our rabbits do not get tired of nibbling and eating this natural foraging substrate.
-Presenting the hay on the top of the cage is a particularly
+Presenting the hay on the top of the cage is a particularly simple but very effective way of providing species-adequate environmental enrichment-strictly speaking "foraging enrichment," because the rabbits are given the opportunity to engage in foraging behavior.
+Offering the hay in a hanging manger is equally useful.

 Wire whisks stuffed with hay and hung at the side or from the ceiling of the cage provide great foraging enrichment for rabbits.
 The wire whisks are inexpensive and easy to clean.
 We stuff hay tightly into cardboard tubes and cardboard boxes and let our rabbits engage in foraging behavior; they pull the hay little by little from the tubes and rip the boxes apart to get to the hay.